ceandrade/brkga_mp_ipr_cpp/README.md

 BRKGA-MP-IPR framework.
 However,
 [`main_complete.cpp`](https://github.com/ceandrade/brkga_mp_ipr_cpp/blob/master/examples/tsp/src/single_obj/main_complete.cpp)
 provides a full-featured code, handy for scientific use, such as experimentation and paper writing.
-This code allows fine-grained control of the optimization, shows several features of BRKGA-MP-IPR such as the resets, chromosome injection, and others.
-It also logs all optimization steps, _creating outputs easy to be parsed._ **You should use this code for serious business and experimentation.**
+This code allows fine-grained optimization control, showing several features of BRKGA-MP-IPR, such as the resets, chromosome injection, and others.
+It also logs all optimization steps, _creating outputs easy to be parsed._
+**You should use this code for serious business and experimentation.**

-These are the basic steps, but I do recommend the full reading of [the guide](https://ceandrade.github.io/brkga_mp_ipr_cpp).
+These are the basic steps, but I do recommend the entire reading of [the guide](https://ceandrade.github.io/brkga_mp_ipr_cpp).

 :zap: Usage - TL;DR, Multi objective
 --------------------------------------------------------------------------------